Actindo-AG/Documentation/PIM/API/02_GetStarted.md

     ![Create app registration](../../Assets/Screenshots/PIM/API/CreateAppRegistration.png "[Create app registration]")

 2. Enter a name for the app registration in the *Name* field.
-For the application name, it is recommended to use the client app name.
+For the sake of clarity, it is recommended to use the client app name.

 3. Enter a valid client ID in the *Application (client) ID* field.
 You can freely define your client ID, although it is recommended to use a UUID generator tool, such as [UUID Generator](https://www.uuidgenerator.net/version4 "[https://www.uuidgenerator.net/version4]"), to generate a UUID (universally unique identifier).